microsoft/WhatTheHack/035-HubAndSpoke/Student/Resources/bicep/README.md

 ### Challenge 3

 - The routing tables are adjusted to match the Challenge documentation.
-To correct the inital deployment, run `deployBicep.ps1 -challengeNumber 3 -correctedConfiguration`
+To correct the inital deployment, run `deploy.ps1 -challengeNumber 3 -correctedConfiguration`

 ### Challenge 4

-### Challenge 5

 An Application Gateway is deployed matching the Challenge requirements.
 For the App GW to deploy, a TLS secret identifier from a Key Vault must be provided.
 The App GW's managed identity needs permissions to read the secret from the Key Vault.
 For convenience, a Key Vault is deployed and the App GW is granted necessary permissions; however, the TLS certificate needs to be uploaded to the Key Vault for the App GW to deploy successfully.

+### Challenge 5

 ## Resource Cleanup